v-maudel/docs-1/docs/standard/serverless-architecture/index.md

 * What triggers the code?
 * What does the code do?

 With serverless, infrastructure is abstracted.
 In fact, in some cases the developer no longer must worry about the host at all.
 Whether or not an instance of IIS, Kestrel, Apache, or some other web server is running to manage web requests, the developer focuses on an HTTP trigger.
 The trigger provides the standard, cross-platform payload for a request and a response.
-This not only simplifies the development process, but facilitates testing and in some cases, makes the code easily portable across platforms.
+The payload not only simplifies the development process, but facilitates testing and in some cases, makes the code easily portable across platforms.

 Another feature of serverless is micro-billing.
 Imagine an application with 100 endpoints running on PaaS that is paid for to be available around the clock.
 If 99 APIs are mostly idle and a single API is called hundreds of millions of times per day, it may make sense to migrate the app to serverless and only pay for usage.
-This could in many circumstances dramatically reduce the ongoing cost to support the endpoints.
+Migration may in many circumstances dramatically reduce the ongoing cost to support the endpoints.

 ## What this guide does not cover